Nanosheared electrolyte

 timestep 0.5

-Let us also print the atom positions in a .lammpstrj file by adding the following line to input.lammps:
+Let us also print the atom positions in a .lammpstrj file and control the printing of thermodynamic outputs by adding the following lines to input.lammps:

 dump mydmp all atom 1000 dump.lammpstrj